Chicken and Dumplings make the perfect, comforting meal anytime of the year, but especially when the weather is chilly.

 - 2 cups milk

-- Remove chicken from broth and pull into strips, returning to broth.
+- Remove the chicken from broth and pull into strips, returning to broth, discarding all but the meat.

-- Mix flour, Crisco, buttermilk, and water together to form dough.
+- Mix together flour, Crisco, buttermilk, and water together to form

 - Remove from heat and serve.